Module: Lumberjack::Utils

 .global_thread_idString

-Generate a global thread ID that includes the global process ID and the thread name.
+Generate a global thread identifier that includes the global process ID and thread name.
+This creates a unique identifier for threads across processes and machines.

 Returns: